 - 5 oz pearl sugar (1 cup, see note)

 - 1 teaspoon ground cinnamon

-- Pour the milk into a microwave safe container and microwave until scalding hot, but not boiling.
-Stir the ginger powder into the milk and set it aside to cool to 100°F.
+- Pour 3 oz whole milk into a microwave safe container and microwave until scalding hot, but not boiling.
+Stir ½ teaspoon ground ginger into the milk and set it aside to cool to 100°F.

-- In the bowl of a stand mixer with the paddle attachment or a large mixing bowl with a wooden spoon, combine the starter, milk, and 1/2 cup of the bread flour.
+- In the bowl of a stand mixer with the paddle attachment or a large mixing bowl with a wooden spoon, combine8 oz active sourdough starter, milk, and 1/2 cup of the bread flour.
 Mix to form a thick batter.
 Cover the bowl and set aside for 30-60 minutes.
-Add the melted butter, sugar, salt, egg.
+Add 1 oz unsalted butter (melted), ½ oz granulated sugar, 1 teaspoon salt and 1 large egg.